ablehobo/anduril2-plus/README.md

 ### 🌡️ Temperature Output Toggle

   * **Celsius/Fahrenheit Toggle:** Added a configuration option to toggle between Celsius and Fahrenheit for temperature readouts.
-The option is placed after the thermal calibration setting (note: calibration is still in Celsius).
+The option is placed after the thermal calibration setting (note: calibrations are still in Celsius).

 ### 🔄 State Management